Karnikasri/Rural-Health-Care-Portal/README.md

 # Rural Health Care – Web App

 A simple full‑stack web application for managing rural healthcare appointments.
 Patients can register, log in, maintain their profile, book appointments with doctors, and view prescriptions.
-Doctors can log in to manage appointments and prescriptions, and an admin panel manages doctors, demo data, and email reminders.[1]
+Doctors can log in to manage appointments and prescriptions, and an admin panel manages doctors, demo data, and email reminders.

 ## Features